WilliamCodeBox/Cpp-Project-Template/README.md

   ```
 - set up environment for documentation

+  TODO: may be a python script to automatically run the following steps

   **Suggestion**: create a virtural python environment using [conda](https://docs.conda.io/en/latest/)

   - install required python packages